 It is a fact that users prefer websites with a great page experience.

 Over the years, Google has added UX factors as criteria for its search engine to build ranking results.
-Some of these are the performance and mobile friendliness of websites.
+Some of these are the performance and mobile compatibility of websites.

-Earlier this year, Google announced that the search engine will be including Core Web Vitals as the foundation for evaluating page experience.
-These SEO scores will be included by Google in their core algorithm in May 2021.
-Therefore, optimizing for quality of user experience is key to the long-term success of any website.
+In May 2020, Google announced that the search engine would include Core Web Vitals as a basis for evaluating the page experience.
+The page experience update was rolled out to all users globally by the end of August 2021.
+Therefore, optimizing the quality of the user experience is now key to the long-term success of any website.

 What Are Google’s New Core Web Vitals?

-Web Vitals is an initiative by Google to provide unified guidance for quality signals that are essential to delivering a great user experience on the web.
+Web Vitals is an initiative by Google to provide a unified guide to quality signals that are essential to providing a great user experience on the web.

-Core Web Vitals are the subset of Web Vitals that apply to all web pages.
+Core Web Vitals is the subset of Web Vitals that applies to all web pages.
 They are metrics related to speed, responsiveness, and visual stability, to help site owners measure user experience on the web.